Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Nov.
 5, 2024

-115: Masculinity and image: the Looksmaxxing hashtag that boys follow but parents don't see
+Masculinity and image: the Looksmaxxing hashtag that boys follow but parents don't see.

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-What we see on TikTok often starts on message boards in fringe groups then spills over into the mainstream.
+Ask Rachel anything What we see on TikTok often starts on message boards in fringe groups then spills over into the mainstream.
 This is true of the Looksmaxxing social media trend that's been gaining more and more currency among teen boys.
-The goal of looksmaxxing is to meet a set of criteria for physical attractiveness, with a focus on the eyes, jawline, and physique and the ultimate currency is SMV, or Sexual Market Va…
+The goal of looksmaxxing is to meet a set of criteria for physical attractiveness, with a focus on the eyes, jawline, and physique and the ultimate currency is SMV, or Sexual Market Value.
+There are some really positive elements to the trend, but its …

 Listen to the Episode